 - Some have low values of Immunoglobulin IgG which can be caused by drugs (rituximab with more)

-- Innate MBL deficiency (about 5% of the population) dispose of infections
+- Innate MBL deficiency (about 5% of the population) predispose to infections

 - Congenital Immunodeficiency (SCID) may lead to death of the first year of life if treatment is not started (bone marrow transplant).
 All hospitals in Norway will begin test newborn, please read more here.
 Milder forms immunodeficiency can debut later